partiql/partiql-ir-generator/README.md

 `VisitorTransform`, it is possible to implement many kinds of compiler optimizations, static type inference, expression normalization, and syntactic de-sugaring.

-By default, every type domain gets one `VisitorTransform` capable of

-Each `VisitorTransform` has an input type domain, and an output type domain.

-Thus, `VisitorTransform`s can be used to convert from one type domain to another.
-More details on that later.
-For now, we will focus on the
-`VisitorTransform` that is generated for every type domain and transforms from that type domain to

-Every type domain gets a `VisitorTransform` base class with
+By default, every type domain gets one `VisitorTransform` class which can be used to effectively perform a deep copy of the input tree.
+Functions of the `VisitorTransform` may be overridden by derived classes to customize how these copies of are made, allowing for trees to be manipulated in a variety of ways.
+In reality, the `VisitorTransform` does not actually copy all nodes of the tree--only the modified nodes and their parent nodes are replaced.
+(This is possible because PIG-generated nodes are always immutable.)`

 The example below shows how to perform constant folding with our `enhanced_calculator_ast`: